Indigenous Teaching and Learning Perspectives in Secondary Education PG (11353.1)

 Work placement, internships or practicums

 This unit is based upon theoretical research that explores indigenous ways of knowing, being, and doing in educational contexts and involves research-led education.
-There are active researchers delivering this unit who are able to engage students in deep and active learning and transmit to students their passion for the research they are carrying out.
+There are active educators and researchers delivering this unit who are able to engage students in deep and active learning and transmit to students their passion for the research they are carrying out.

 The University Email policy states that "students wishing to contact the University via email regarding administrative or academic matters need to send the email from the University account for identity verification purposes".
 Therefore, all unit enquiries should be sent by email using a student university email account.
 Students should contact the Service Desk ( firstname.lastname@example.org ) if they have any issues accessing their university email account.